Select Dynamic field

 5. Les Amis

-This restaurant first opened in Singapore in 1994 and has since retained its original charm.
-Les Amis is known by food connoisseurs worldwide for its fantastic food and its fine attention to detail.
+This restaurant opened in Singapore in 1994 and has retained its original charm.
+Les Amis is known by food connoisseurs worldwide for its fantastic food and fine attention to detail.
 It offers classic French cuisine and some dishes with an Asian influence.
 The signature dishes include potato salad and blue lobster, and it also provides a beautiful baba au rhum, which is great for rounding off the meals.
 Les Amis is also popular for its fine selection of wines.
 If you visit this Michelin restaurant on your next trip to Singapore, don’t forget to order the ox tongue dish and the traditional veal pâté-en-croûte.

 6. Labyrinth